MikaSchoenmakers/MikasBalatro/README.md

 # Mika's Balatro Mod Collection
 This is my mod collection for the game [Balatro](https://store.steampowered.com/app/2379780/Balatro/).

+# Mod Incompatibility
+This mod is **_not_** compatible with JellyMod.
+It won't crash anything, but multiple Jokers will not function correctly.
+This is because JellyMod overwrites some of the base game functionality, as stated on the [JellyMod GitHub](https://github.com/jamesthejellyfish/JellyMod/tree/main?tab=readme-ov-file#compatibility-warning) page.
+Unfortunately there is nothing I can do about this, so if you decide to use those mods together, be warned!

 # Installation
 - Requires [Steamodded](https://github.com/Steamopollys/Steamodded/).
 - Download the whole mod as a .zip file, then unzip it in `Balatro\Mods`.